Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ## 1.Introduction

-Campbell et al. have generates a VCF from aligned reads using GATK protocol as I did for this study.
+Campbell et al. generated a VCF from aligned reads using GATK protocol as I did for this study.
 Most of the downstream analyses use filtering genotype/variants via vcftools, cyvcf2 or RAiSD.
 For FST and DXY, they use ANGSD and likelihood genotypes to generate uncertainty related to sequencing depth.

 I did not reproduce the full read-mapping, genotype-likelihood, and filtering pipeline from Campbell et al. Instead, I performed a Campbell-style analysis from our already QC-filtered GWAS genotype dataset: GWAS_qc_named_pheno.

-Here a resume of the protocol for this section :
+Here is a resume of the protocol for this section :
 - FST     : windows of 10 kb
 - DXY     : windows of 50 SNPs, step 10 SNPs
 - muLD    : RAiSD μLD